 At the beginning of the second installment, the characters in the film theory class are having an entire conversation about sequels.
-How they don’t follow up to their original, and how sequels never truly surpass what the first film intended.
+How they don’t follow up on their original, and how sequels never truly surpass what the first film intended.
 With subtle foreshadowing, the SCREAM franchise was a sacrifice in its own discussion.
 Some say SCREAM 2 was the only sequel that was gratifying.

-It followed up well-enough to warrant commercial success.
+It followed up well enough to warrant commercial success.
 It was one of the only films after the first that warranted nearly the same success as the first.
 That is saying quite a lot, especially in horror.
 You can either make enough money to surpass expectations or make none at all.
 The story continues throughout the SCREAM franchise in the second film, SCREAM 2 in 1997.
 We see Sidney Prescott two years later at Windsor College.
 Prescott is 19-years-old and the new Ghostface is murdering again.
 Ghostface continues to murder Prescott’s friends, including Randy.

 In this film, we have the culprit being someone we all know.
 We saw him directly at the beginning of the film and he appeared throughout the entire film as a friend.
 This is what I mentioned earlier about the concept of the plot that is gratifying.
 With the second film, we are still on the edge of our seats.
 We have a new set of friends and the killer could be anyone Prescott knows in college.